-QUALITY IMPROVEMENT/HEALTH CARE
+QUALITY IMPROVEMENT IN HEALTH CARE

 Application and analysis of quality management, utilization management, risk management and other related studies.
-Also covered is the analysis of clinical data to identify trends that demonstrate quality, safety and effectiveness of health care.
+Also covered is the analysis of clinical data to identify trends that demonstrate quality, safety and effectiveness of healthcare.
 Abstraction of data for facility-wide quality management and performance improvement programs is also utilized.
-In addition, review of registries (cancer, disease, diabetes, etc.), indexes and databases is covered.
+In addition, review of registries (cancer, disease, diabetes, etc.), indexes and databases are attained.
 Offered spring term.
 Prerequisite: HIT 283.

-CODING CLASSIFICATION
+CODING CLASSIFICATIONS